fabric-testbed/ControlFramework/fabric_cf/Design.md

       - Set Labels
       - Save the parent component name and the parent reservation id in the Node Map
     - Add Reservations to the Slice
-  - Process the Slice with Slice Deferred Thread by invoking `SliceDeferThread::process_slice`
-    - Demand the computed reservations(add them to policy) for NetworkNode Slivers Once added to the policy; Actor Tick Handler will do following asynchronously:
+    - Demand the computed reservations(add them to policy) for NetworkNode/NetworkService Slivers
+  - Responds back to REST API with the list of computed reservations
+- Actor Tick Handler Thread
+   - Checking for Pending Reservations
    - Ticket message exchange with broker
-      - Redeem message exchange with AM once ticket is granted by Broker
-    - Add Slice to the deferred slice queue if it contains Network Service reservations which are pending to be demanded
-  - Responds back to REST API with the list of computed reservations
-- SliceDeferThread
-  - For each slice in deferred slice queue:
-    - For each pending reservation (typically Network Service Sliver Reservations):
+     - For NetworkServices:
+       - check for any predecessors i.e. NetworkNode reservations to be Ticketed
+       - If ticketed, reservation is moved to BlockedTicket state
-      - If the parent reservations (Node Sliver) have been ticketed
+       - If failed, fail the reservation
-        - Parent reservations have been Ticketed;
+       - Else,
          - Update BQM Node and Component Id in Node Map `NOTE-1: This is Used by Broker to set vlan - source: (c), local_name source: (a), NSO device name source: (a) - need to find the owner switch of the network service in CBM and take its .name or labels.local_name`
          - For shared NICs grab the MAC & VLAN from corresponding Interface Sliver maintained in the Parent Reservation Sliver and update Interface Slivers
-        - Demand the Network Service Reservation
-      - Else add slice back to the deferred slice queue
+         - Trigger Kafka ticket exchange with broker
+     - For NetworkNode:
+       - Trigger Kafka ticket exchange with broker
+     - Redeem message exchange with AM once ticket is granted by Broker

 ### Broker
 Complete Flow for all messages and processing at Broker is described below: